 Immediately following an accident at work, seek medical attention for your injuries.
 As soon as possible, file an official report about the accident with your employer, which may include a statement to your site manager.
 Make note of anyone who witnessed the accident and can attest to what happened.

 You should then file a New York workers' compensation claim for your injury as soon as you can, since there are deadlines for filing that you have to meet.
 Follow any doctor's orders you receive based on your injury to prevent it from getting worse.
 If your claim is denied, you will need to appeal the decision.
 A top NYC personal injury attorney can greatly help with this process.

 In some cases, you may be able to file a civil lawsuit against a negligent third party who caused or contributed to your injuries.
 Knowing exactly who is liable for an accident can be difficult - and filing a claim when the city is involved is even more complicated.
-Consult with a knowledgeable workplace injury lawyer to figure out what needs to be done to pursue just compensation.
+Consult with a knowledgeable sanitation worker injury lawyer to figure out what needs to be done to pursue just compensation.

-Call the team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 right away to discuss your accident and what you should do next.
+Call the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 right away to discuss your accident and what you should do next.